The3DP/Galatic.github.io/README.md

+<p align="center"> Galatic

 Galatic is the last animation packet after Mation.
 >This repository is fully (100%) complete.
 ##
 Thank you for understanding the rules and regulations in LICENSE.